 - Allows you to see when you’re overtraining (HR Is running higher than normal or you can’t get your HR up)

-- Allows you to do things like Low Heart Rate training to build a better cardio base
+- Allows you to do things like a Low Heart Rate training plan to build a better cardio base

 3) Signal Impatience